21ob/Pairs-algo/README.md

 - **Buy Signal:** When the spread drops 2 standard deviations below its long-term moving average.
 - **Sell Signal:** When the spread rises 2 standard deviations above its long-term moving average.

+### `strat_3`: Dollar-Neutral Spread with risk controls
+- Trades a **dollar-neutral** version of the spread by estimating a **hedge ratio** using OLS regression.
+The order size at each signal is dependent on a scalable risk factor, and the strength of the buy / sell signal
+- **Buy Signal:** When the spread drops 2 standard deviations below its long-term moving average.
+- **Sell Signal:** When the spread rises 2 standard deviations above its long-term moving average.
 ---

 ## 📝 Notes